Sissy Thurman

-Elenor "Sissy" Thurman (March 29, 1934 - October 2, 1968), is a National Cowgirl Museum and Hall of Fame 1975 inductee.
+Elenor "Sissy" Thurman (March 29, 1934 - October 2, 1968), was a National Cowgirl Museum and Hall of Fame 1975 inductee.
 She was also inducted into the Texas Rodeo Cowboy Hall of Fame in 1978.

 Life

 Elenor Sissy Thurman was born Eleanor Marie Regini in Galveston, Texas, on March 29, 1934.
 She was married to Doug Thurman until her death.
 She started riding horses at age five.
 She competed in her first barrel race at 11.
 Thurman was a rodeo queen at some nearby rodeo and stock shows.
 Prior to starting down the rodeo path, she was a tap dancer.
 She also taught tap dancing.

 Career

 In her time, Thurman was one of the top-ranked and fastest barrel racers in the country.
 She set the fastest time at the National Finals Rodeo (NFR) and held that record for a time.
 She held barrel racing clinics and held the position of barrel racing director in the Girl's Rodeo Association (the predecessor to the Women's Professional Rodeo Association).
 The GRA was founded in 1948.
 The foundation occurred one year after the first all-girls rodeo, which took place in Amarillo, Texas.
 She took advantage of her barrel racing experience while she was director to further develop opportunities for all who followed her footsteps.

 Thurman first competed in the time when barrel racing was a 1940s-era "paid performance" of "ranch girls" event.
 But as her career evolved, the sport developed into true competition that established itself as a real rodeo event.

 By 1968, Thurman was a nine-time qualifier of the NFR and was ranked second in the World Standings heading into that year's NFR.